coar-repositories/ngr/webroot/content/behaviour/interacting-with-resources.md

 * As a funding institution, I want to be able to access the reviews (and metrics) of resources created by specific authors.

 ### Technologies, standards and protocols supporting this behaviour
-* Activity Streams 2.0 is an approach to describe interactions with resources, including commenting, liking, sharing, etc. Interactions are expressed as JSON-LD and use the Activity Streams 2.0 vocabulary.
-While this core vocabulary is targeted at general social web activities, extensions can be created to supported scholarly use cases. https://www.w3.org/TR/activitystreams-core/ ; https://www.w3.org/TR/activitystreams-vocabulary/
-* Web Annotation Model and Web Annotation Protocol specify an approach to express annotations (including commentary, review, etc.) and an associated protocol to create and manage them.
-Annotations are expressed using an RDF-based vocabulary and can be rendered as JSON-LD.
-The protocol is based on HTTP and adheres to REST design principles. https://www.w3.org/TR/annotation-model/ ; https://www.w3.org/TR/annotation-protocol/
-* International Image Interoperability Framework (IIIF) is a family of APIs that enable easy reuse, share and interaction with images for annotation, transcription, composing, authenticated access, etc. Despite to be a technology relevant for specific kind of content in the repository we believe it is a good example of technology to highlight to emphasize the distributed nature of the Next Generation Repositories. http://iiif.io/

 * With regard to technologies aimed at informing a repository that overlay content was created, and the manner in which a repository can expose this information, see [[behaviour *Collecting and Exposing Activity Metadata*](/behaviour/collecting-and-exposing-activities/)].